dishakamale/robotics/content/user-projects/wstl/index.md

 ---
 title: MILP for Control Synthesis with Weighted Signal Temporal Logic
-summary: An optimization-based control synthesis approach for weighted Signal Temporal Logic (wSTL), incorporating user preferences and priorities through weighted logical and temporal operators.
+summary: The user preferences for priorities and importances can be formally expressed using Weighted Signal Temporal Logic (wSTL).
+In this line of work, we propose efficient Mixed Integer Linear Programming formulations for globally optimal control synthesis of wSTL formulae.
 date: '2023-01-07'  # Adjust date to control display order

 image: